spectrocloud/librarium/docs/docs-content/integrations/ngrok.md

 ## Parameters

-To deploy the ngrok Ingress Controller, you need to set, at minimum, the following parameters your preset or active pack profile.
+To deploy the ngrok Ingress Controller, you need to set, at minimum, the following parameters in the pack's YAML.

 | Name  | Description |
 | --- | --- |